Improving India-China relations serves common interests: President Xi to PM Modi | Law-Order

 - India

-In his conversation with Prime Minister Narendra Modi, President Xi Jinping stressed that improving China-India relations serves common interests and is conducive to peace and stability of the region and the world.
+In his conversation with Prime Minister Narendra Modi, President Xi Jinping stressed that improving China-India relations serves common interests and it is conducive to peace and stability of the world and the region.

-This was said in a Chinese readout on Friday on the exchanges between the two leaders on the sidelines of the BRICS (Brazil, Russia, India, China, South Africa) Summit in Johannesburg.
+A Chinese readout said this Friday on the exchanges between the two leaders on the sidelines of the BRICS (Brazil, Russia, India, China, South Africa) summit in Johannesburg.

-India's Foreign Secretary Vinay Kwatra on Thursday said Prime Minister Modi conveyed to President Xi India's concerns on the ''unresolved'' issues along the Line of Actual Control (LAC) in eastern Ladakh, underlining that maintenance of peace and tranquility in border areas was essential for normalisation of India-China ties.
+Separately, Indian sources said there was a pending request from the Chinese side for a bilateral meeting.
+The two leaders, however, had an informal conversation in the leaders' lounge during the BRICS summit, they said.

-The Chinese readout described the conversation between the two leaders on Wednesday as ''candid and in-depth''.
+India's Foreign Secretary Vinay Kwatra on Thursday said Prime Minister Modi conveyed to President Xi Jinping India's concerns on the ''unresolved'' issues along the Line of Actual Control (LAC) in eastern Ladakh, underlining that maintenance of peace and tranquillity in border areas was essential for normalisation of India-China ties.

 ''President Xi stressed that improving China-India relations serves common interests of the two countries and peoples, and is also conducive to peace, stability and development of the world and the region,'' it said.

-''The two sides should bear in mind the overall interests of their bilateral relations and handle properly the border issue so as to jointly safeguard peace & tranquility in the border region,'' the statement released by the Chinese embassy in New Delhi said.
+''The two sides should bear in mind the overall interests of their bilateral relations and handle properly the border issue so as to jointly safeguard peace and tranquillity in the border region,'' the statement released by the Chinese embassy in New Delhi said.

-''The prime minister underlined that maintenance of peace and tranquility in the border areas and observing and respecting the LAC are essential for the normalisation of the India-China relationship,'' the foreign secretary said.
+''The prime minister underlined that maintenance of peace and tranquillity in the border areas and observing and respecting the LAC are essential for the normalisation of the India-China relationship,'' the foreign secretary said.

 ''In this regard, two leaders agreed to direct their relevant officials to intensify efforts at expeditious disengagement and deescalation,'' Kwatra added.